 Russet Burbank Potatoes

-Shipping: Because potatoes are a perishable product, orders will be shipped in the spring, after all danger of frost is past.
+Shipping: Potatoes will be shipped in the spring, after all danger of frost is past.
 If you reside in an area only serviced by Canada Post Air, we request that you check with our Customer Service staff concerning additional freight charges.

 Scroll down for more details and growing information.